The Journey So Far

 On November 30, 2022, OpenAI released ChatGPT to the public.
 In less than a week, it had over one million users.
 Within two months, over 100 million people were using it.
 This wasn't just another tech product launch.
 It was the moment artificial intelligence entered the mainstream conversation.

-Since then, we've witnessed unprecedented investment, rapid innovation, and a fundamental shift in how we think about technology's role in our lives.
+Since then, the AI trends of 2026 reflect unprecedented investment, rapid innovation, and a fundamental shift in how we think about technology's role in our lives.
 Major tech companies have invested hundreds of billions of dollars into AI infrastructure, research, and development.
 Governments worldwide are drafting AI policies.
 And individuals are grappling with a crucial question: What can AI do for me?

 Technology doesn't tend to evolve in a straight line.
 It follows S-curves.
 Each curve represents a technology moving from emergence, through rapid growth and adoption, to eventual maturity.